kinsleykajiva/janus-server-java-sdk/ReadMe.md

 ### Disclaimer

 This SDK is continually evolving, and while comprehensive, it may not cover all scenarios.
-We recognize room for improvement and encourage contributions from the community.
+I recognize room for improvement and encourage contributions from the community.
 If you have suggestions, feel free to create a pull request.